LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US022/01.requirements-engineering/Readme.md

 >
 > **Answer:** To-do list entries doesn't have dates!

-> **Question:** Similarly, when a new entry is added to the Agenda, the status of that task will be, by default, set to "planned", right?
->
-> **Answer:** "Pending" as default for to-do list entries and "Planned" as default for Agenda entries, sounds good;

 > **Question:** When the GSM plans a task (that was previously in To-Do) into the Agenda, what aditional data/information does he need to input when planning?
 >
 > **Answer:** The starting date for the task.
 Later the GSM will be able to add the Team and vehicles (if required).